๐ฌ Where Was The Matrix Filmed? Complete Sydney, Australia Location Guide

 Consider booking accommodations in advance, especially during tourist season.

-Guided tours are available that cover Sydney, Australia, Wynyard Station, Sydney, Civic Station, Sydney in one day.
+Guided tours are available that cover Martin Place, Central Station, The Metro Theatre in one day.

 Filming Locations

-Discover all 9 locations where Where Was The Matrix Filmed? was filmed
+Discover all 5 locations where ๐ฌ Where Was The Matrix Filmed?
+Complete Sydney, Australia Location Guide was filmed

 Interactive Location Map